sonic-net/sonic-swss/doc/swss-schema.md

     fec                 = 1*64VCHAR     ; port fec mode
     autoneg             = BIT           ; auto-negotiation mode

-### WARM\_RESTART
+### ADVANCED\_RESTART
-    ;Stores system warm start configuration
+    ;Stores system advanced start configuration
     ;Status: work in progress

-    key                 = WARM_RESTART:name ; name is the name of SONiC docker or "system" for global configuration.
+    key                 = ADVANCED_RESTART:name ; name is the name of SONiC docker or "system" for global configuration.

-    neighsyncd_timer    = 1*4DIGIT          ; neighsyncd_timer is the timer used for neighsyncd during the warm restart.
+    neighsyncd_timer    = 1*4DIGIT          ; neighsyncd_timer is the timer used for neighsyncd during the advanced restart.
                                             ; Timer is started after we restored the neighborTable to internal data structures.
                                             ; neighborsyncd then starts to read all linux kernel entries and mark the entries in
                                             ; the data structures accordingly.
 Once the timer is expired, we will do reconciliation
                                             ; and push the delta to appDB ; Valid value is 1-9999.
 0 is invalid.

-    bgp_timer           = 1*4DIGIT          ; bgp_timer holds the time interval utilized by fpmsyncd during warm-restart episodes.
+    bgp_timer           = 1*4DIGIT          ; bgp_timer holds the time interval utilized by fpmsyncd during advanced-restart episodes.
                                             ; During this interval fpmsyncd will recover all the routing state previously pushed to
                                             ; AppDB, as well as all the new state coming from zebra/bgpd.
 Upon expiration of this
                                             ; timer, fpmsyncd will execute the reconciliation logic to eliminate all the staled